guyinatuxedo/nightmare/modules/25-heap/Readme.md

 Fastbins[idx=6, size=0x70]  ←  Chunk(addr=0x6021e0, size=0x80, flags=PREV_INUSE)
 ```

-Note the actual structure of a fastbin is a linked list, where it points to the next chunk in the list (assuming it points to the heap header/metadata of the next chunk):
+Note the actual structure of a fastbin is a linked list, where it points to the next chunk in the list (granted it points to the heap header of the next chunk):

 ```
 gef➤  x/g 0x602010